futureofcoding/futureofcoding.org/drafts/dctp.md

 Now let's return to the original question that inspired FRP:

-> What would programming look like if time were continuous?
+> What would it be like to program in continuous time?

 #### What is an animation?